-Sarah Knowles MW joined The Society in March 2014 and has taken over responsibility for purchasing wines from Champagne, Australia, New Zealand, North America and Austria, as well as overseeing our portfolio of sparkling wines and spirits.
+Sarah Knowles MW joined The Society in March 2014 and has taken over responsibility for Champagne, North America and Italy, as well as overseeing our portfolio of sparkling wines and spirits.
 Sarah passed her Masters of Wine qualification in 2015 and won a prize for submitting the best research paper.

 When did you start working in the wine trade and how did you get into wine?